naimur105/naimur105.github.io/pages/home.md

 ### Welcome!

-Naimur is about to complete his Master's in Physics.
+Naimur has recently completed his Master's in Physics.
 Since 2022, He has been doing computational research on energy materials and their applications on photovoltaics.
-In addition, his current interests are nuclear physics and radiation detectors.
-He plans to develop efficient organic scintillators that can overcome their shortcomings.
+In addition, his current interests are radiation detection and measurement.
+He plans to develop efficient organic scintillators and semiconductor photo-multipliers that can overcome their shortcomings.

 ### Updates

+- **October 3, 2024** - Successfully defended my Masters Thesis.
 - **September 26, 2024** - Started a new YouTube video series on *Machine Learning in Solar Cells Research*. [link](https://youtube.com/playlist?list=PLNfCk2PMV0ReBUAOmfPBAQl-x4veM4D2x&si=RQjDxmXrh0R01P3u)
 - **September 4, 2024** - Android app *Spaced Lite* is live on Google Play. [link](https://play.google.com/store/apps/details?id=com.naimStudio.spaced_lite&pcampaignid=web_share)
 - **August 29, 2024** - Posted a YouTube video on using CMake in Geant4 (Windows). [link](https://youtu.be/biSEYYd89WI?si=L83urSUdrp9LMnUP)